isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- Wildcard RPZ passthru rules could incorrectly be overridden by other
+  rules that were loaded from RPZ zones which appeared later in the
+  ``response-policy`` statement.
+This has been fixed.
+[GL #1619]

 - Addressed an error in recursive clients stats reporting which could
   cause underflow, and even negative statistics.
 There were occasions
   when an incoming query could trigger a prefetch for some eligible